cssmillie/StrainFinder/README.md

 python StrainFinder.py -N 5 --aln aln.cpickle --em em.cpickle --max\_reps 10 --n\_keep 3 --dtol 1 --ntol 2 --max\_iter 25 --max\_time 3600 --converge --em\_out em.cpickle --force\_update --merge\_output --otu\_out otu\_table.txt --log log.txt

-This command reads the alignment data from 'aln.cpickle' (or 'em.cpickle' if it exists).
+This command reads the alignment data from aln.cpickle (or em.cpickle if it exists).
 It estimates strains from 10 initial conditions, keeping the 3 best estimates.
-Each search terminates after the local convergence criteria (specified by '--dtol', '--ntol', and '--max\_iter') have been met, or if the '--max\_time' limit of 3600 seconds has been reached.
-New searches started with the '--converge' command will pick up where the last search left off.
-It saves the results in em.cPickle and writes the strain profiles to 'otu\_table.txt'.
-For parallelization, you can submit many identical jobs and they will communicate via 'log.txt'.
+Each search terminates after the local convergence criteria (specified by --dtol, --ntol, and --max\_iter) have been met, or if the --max\_time limit of 3600 seconds has been reached.
+New searches started with the --converge command will pick up where the last search left off.
+It saves the results in em.cPickle and writes the strain profiles to otu\_table.txt.
+For parallelization, you can submit many identical jobs and they will communicate via log.txt.

 ## Inputs
 • Numpy array (--aln)